Home Blog Advice Should I Play High School or Club Soccer?

 One of the biggest advantages of playing club soccer is that it offers year-round training and competition.

-Unlike high school soccer, which is only played during the school year, club soccer teams practice and compete throughout the year.
+Unlike high school soccer, which is only played during the fall season, club soccer teams practice and compete throughout the year.

 Playing year-round can help you maintain your competitive edge and give you an advantage over other players who only play during the high school season.